 Two other dental certifications do exist.

-An oral pathologist is someone who studies the causes of diseases that alter or affect the oral structures of your mouth as well as parts of the neck and face.
+Oral pathologist are dental professionals who study the causes of diseases that alter or affect the oral structures of your mouth as well as parts of the neck and face.
 By studying these diseases, they can learn how best to treat them and how to help prevent them from happening.

 An oral radiologist is a dental professional that is involved in the acquisition and interpretation of the images involving your mouth.
 They help other dentists diagnose problems and also learn more about any conditions you might be experiencing through the images that they take.